Mori Building's 3D model of Tokyo gets a revamp

-TOKYO, April 29 (Reuters) - Urban landscape developer Mori Building Co updated its elaborate three-dimensional depiction of Tokyo this week - a sprawling tapestry of model buildings - as the city goes through redevelopment for better accessibility and disaster resistance.
+Urban landscape developer Mori Building Co (MRBLD.UL) updated its elaborate three-dimensional depiction of Tokyo this week - a sprawling tapestry of model buildings - as the city goes through redevelopment for better accessibility and disaster resistance.

 The Urban Lab project at Tokyo's Mori Building features a 1:1000 scale model of Tokyo that represents about 230 square kilometres (89 square miles) - the 13 wards at the heart of the Japanese capital.
 Viewing platforms allow visitors to look out over the entire landscape, and screens on the walls create realistic lighting, from sunny, blue skies to neon-lit nights.